eftl93/servo_controller_msp430/README.md

 Image of Channel 1 zoomed in showing character 'a'

 ## Method of execution
 It was decided to use “soft-PWM” method in order to control more than 2 servos with only one timer in order to leave the second timer (TA1) available in case it’s needed for additional functions also so any GPIO can be used for servos.
-Signals for servos need to have a specific frequency of 50 Hz and a positive with that ranges from 1 mS to 2 mS required specific timing.
+Signals for servos need to have a specific frequency of 50 Hz and a positive width that ranges from 1 mS to 2 mS required specific timing.

 1. Disable watchdog timer.
 2. Set internal clock source.